 First, go through my guide on how to get started as a transcriber.

-Then, if you still like doing transcription after a few months, consider doing legal transcription.
+Then, if after a few months you still like doing transcription, consider doing legal transcription.
 It’s a bit more involved, dealing with legal mumbo-jumbo associated with court, trials, and law enforcement, but the pay is a lot better.

 Like over $35,000 a year better !

-In fact, this comprehensive online course will help you kick start an awesome career as a legal transcriptionist and make big bucks.
+In fact, this comprehensive online course will help you kick start an awesome career as a legal transcriptionist.
+Not only is this a popular transcription course, it has active resources to help you get a great job.

 This is one of the most in-demand online jobs out there today.